ximo99/dataplants/README.md

 # DataPlants
-Video with the result: https://www.youtube.com/watch?v=bncheGhG1_I
+🎞️ Vídeo with the result: https://www.youtube.com/watch?v=bncheGhG1_I

 ### ENGLISH
 Final Degree Project (TFG) for the Multimedia Engineering Degree at the ETSE - Universitat de València (Spain).
 Presented and performed by Ximo Casanova and tutored by Esther De Ves.
 July 2023.
 Rating 8.5.